-There are a number of tasks involved in creating a virtual world.
+There are several tasks involved in creating a virtual world.
 You can use the 3D World Editor throughout the process of building a virtual world, and you can perform activities in many different ways.

 For a step-by-step tutorial about building a virtual world using the 3D World Editor, see Build and Connect a Virtual World.